StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/church-polity.md

 How then were people in the early churches supposed to learn and teach?
 It's all well and good to have Paul and/or his associates drop by every couple years, but what about the rest of the time?

-The short answer is that the Lord empowered certain individuals in a miraculous (though not ecstatic) way to be able to communicate His truth in the absence of the written Word.
+The short answer is that the Lord empowered certain individuals in a miraculous (though not ecstatic) way to be able to communicate His truth in the absence of the completed written Word.
 These are the "prophets" mentioned here.
+As the canon of scripture closed, the need for this gift lessened and eventually ceased altogether, such that believers stopped receiving this special temporary empowerment long ago.
+(You should also run far away from people today claiming to be modern day "prophets").

 You can read more about these folks [in BB5: Pneumatology](https://ichthys.com/5-Pneumato.htm#Prophecy:__) on [Ichthys](https://ichthys.com/).